Zulko/moviepy/_sources/user_guide/loading.rst.txt

 AudioFileClip
 ~~~~~~~~~~~~~~~~~~~~

-:py:class:`~moviepy.audio.io.AudioFileClip.AudioFileClip` is used to load an audio file, this is probably the only kind of audio clip you will use.
+:py:class:`~moviepy.audio.io.AudioFileClip.AudioFileClip` is used to load an audio file.
+This is probably the only kind of audio clip you will use.

-You simply pass him the file you want to load :
+You simply pass it the file you want to load :

 .. literalinclude:: /_static/code/user_guide/loading/AudioFileClip.py
     :language: python